Chart Color Schemes

 Theodore's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Theodore residents' health data shows positive outcomes with common conditions seen across age groups.
+Theodore residents' health data shows relatively positive outcomes, with common health conditions being fairly standard across both young and old age cohorts.

 Frequently Asked Questions - Health